-- Gifted student (see the registration process for the Head Start program)
+- Gifted student (see the enrolment process for the Head Start program)

-- Visiting student researchers (contact the Office of Undergraduate Research to register for courses)
+- Visiting student researchers (contact the Office of Undergraduate Research to enrol)

 - Indicate each course code and section.
 Each section (A, B, C, etc.) is offered on different days and at different times.